 Boston University Academy students take courses at Boston University in addition to their coursework in English, history, and math at BUA.
-With access to more than 2,000 courses at the University, BUA students have the opportunity to gain exposure to new disciplines as well as to follow their passions and purse particular interests at advanced levels.
+With access to more than 2,000 courses at the University, BUA students have the opportunity to gain exposure to new disciplines as well as to follow their passions and pursue particular interests at advanced levels.
 All University courses are taken with Boston University faculty and students.

 “The opportunity to take classes at the University is exciting and rare, as is the opportunity to learn under such a passionate faculty at the Academy.” – BUA alumna